 Accordingly, parties wishing to introduce live testimony should first consider whether the board would consider the testimony to be (i) case-dispositive; (ii) from a fact witness and not an expert; and (iii) evidence previously submitted in a declaration.

-If you have any questions or would like more information on the issues discussed in this LawFlash, please contact the authors, Scott Tester or Dion M. Bregman in our Silicon Valley office, or any of the following lawyers from Morgan Lewis’s post-grant proceedings team:
+If you have any questions or would like more information on the issues discussed in this LawFlash, please contact the author Dion M. Bregman in our Silicon Valley office, or any of the following lawyers from Morgan Lewis’s post-grant proceedings team:

 Joshua M. Dalton